nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 ## Conclusion

 In this article we successuly looked at how easy it is to send data from Aerospike to Kafka authenticating clients via AWS IAM permissions.
-We created an Aerospike Database from scratch, setup our AWS MSK Kafka cluster and also used the Aerospike Outbound Kafka Connector.
+We created an Aerospike Database from scratch, setup our AWS MSK Kafka cluster and also used the Aerospike Outbound Kafka Connector to easily build a realtime streaming data pipeline.